Journey Into The World Of...

 WILDLIFE

-I have been a photographer for over 30 years, and although I have done my share of shoots for weddings, sporting events, and even modeling, nature and wildlife is by far the most raw.
-Nothing is ever staged.
+I have been a photographer for over 35 years, and although I have done my share of shoots for weddings, sporting events, and portraits, nature and wildlife are by far the most raw.
+NOTHING is ever staged.
 Therefore, no shot can really be recreated.
 You have one opportunity to capture that special moment when an animal leaps to capture its prey, turns to gaze at you, or capture it in a playful mood.
-That's what really makes wildlife photography so exhilarating .
+That's what makes wildlife photography so satisfying, and exhilarating.

-Throughout my travels I have witnessed some very special moments and been fortunate enough to capture them through my lens.
-It takes a lot of patience, but in the end it's well worth it.
+Throughout my travels I have witnessed some very special moments and have been fortunate enough to capture those moments through my lens.
+It takes lots of patience, but in the end it's well worth it.

 Zion's Icon